Noise Levels in Valley High-North Laguna, Sacramento, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 15,165 Valley High-North Laguna residents, or 35.0%, live above that level.
 By land area, 39.0% of Valley High-North Laguna is above 55 dBA.

 Average noise levels for Valley High-North Laguna residents, grouped by direction from the center of Valley High-North Laguna.
-Western Valley High-North Laguna carries the highest population-weighted average; Central Valley High-North Laguna carries the lowest.
-Just 20% of residents in Central Valley High-North Laguna live in blocks above the EPA's 55 dBA threshold, about half the share in Western Valley High-North Laguna.
+The highest population-weighted average is in eastern Valley High-North Laguna; the lowest is in northern Valley High-North Laguna, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Eastern Valley High-North Laguna